-- Silk performer (Borland): Predictions of the behaviour of e-business can be done with the help of this tool.
+- Silk performer (Borland): Predictions of the behavior of e-business can be done with the help of this tool.
 These predictions are made before the deployment is done.
-And also the predictions are made the concerns of complexity and size.
+And also the predictions are made with the concerns of complexity and size.

 Q4) How to correlate and parameterization in load runner?